ec-europa/joinup-dev/resources/docker/README.md

 `docker-compose -f docker-compose.yml -f docker-compose.prod_db.yml up`
 and the images will be started.

+**Note:** As you can see in `docker-compose.prod_db.yml`, the dumps need to be placed in a specific folder in the container.
+You can alter the configuration using your override to draw the dump from anywhere in the host, but the container target must remain the same.

 After the images have been built and the databases have been restored, run the following command to execute the updates
 `docker-compose exec --user www-data web ./vendor/bin/phing execute-updates`.